 If you continue driving southeast along this coastal road, a bit further away, 14 km from Dubrovnik, you will arrive at the beach Plat.
 The beach is located just at the edge of the village with the same name.

-In the vicinity, you will find a few other beaches, like the beach Pod Maslovom or beach Bucanj, that are also nice.
+In the vicinity, you will find a few other beaches, like the beach Pod Maslovom and beach Bucanj, that are also nice.

 The buses no 10, 11, 16, 25, 27, and 38 will get you to Plat.